-- c.
-Other Acupuncture Modalities: Acupuncture treatment is based on individual patient needs and therefore treatment may include a combination of procedures to enhance treatment effect.
+- Other Acupuncture Modalities: Acupuncture treatment is based on individual patient needs and therefore treatment may include a combination of procedures to enhance treatment effect.
 Other procedures may include the use of heat, soft tissue manipulation/massage, and exercise.
 Refer to F.12.g.
 Therapeutic Exercise, F.13.g.
 Massage Manual or Mechanical, and F.13.k.
 Superficial Heat and Cold Therapy (excluding Infrared Therapy) for a description of these adjunctive acupuncture modalities and time frames.

-- d.
-Total Time Frames for Acupuncture and Acupuncture with Electrical Stimulation: Time frames are not meant to be applied to each of the above sections separately.
+- A. Stimulation: Time frames are not meant to be applied to each of the above sections separately.
 The time frames are to be applied to all acupuncture treatments regardless of the type or combination of therapies being provided.

 - Time to Produce Effect: 3 to 6 treatments.

 - Frequency: 1 to 3 times per week.

 - Optimum Duration: 1 to 2 months.

 - Maximum Duration: 15 treatments.